Carina-P/ms3-best-books/TESTS.md

 **TC_004** Browse for book by giving part of an authors name:
 - How to test:
-    - Go to form for searching.
+    - Go to field for searching.
-    - Print "August" in the form
+    - Print "August" in the field
     - Press return
 - Expected outcome:
     - View is moved to the page's "Search results" part.